mibanas/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7- head -3 iacta | tail -1
 8-
 9- Write a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.
+10- Write a script that duplicates the last line of the file iacta